Youssef-Lamadi/Customer_Support_LLMOps/README.md

         AZURE_CREDENTIALS = value is a json file to get the json file run this command : az ad sp create-for-rbac --name "github-actions" --role contributor --scopes /subscriptions/<subscribtionid> --sdk-auth

+        AZURE_REGION
+        ACR_REPO = Your repository name in ACR when to store the docker image IMAGE_NAME = the name of the docker image OPENAI_API_KEY
+        PINECONE_API_KEY

+    create .github/workflows/cicd.yaml and add the code needed to it.

+4. push your code to trigger the ci cd pipeline